AIA Connecticut adheres to the policies set forth by their Board of Directors and the National American Institute of Architects.

 Ethics and integrity are essential to our work.
 AIA members are dedicated to the highest standards of professionalism, integrity and competence.
 The AIA Code of Ethics guides members’ conduct in fulfilling those obligations.
 The Code applies to the professional activities of all AIA members, regardless of their membership category.

 Leadership in design and construction requires collaboration.
 Architects must encourage and celebrate the contributions of those who bring diverse experiences, views, and needs into the design process.
-Diversity and inclusion statement
+AIA Connecticut Equity Diversity and Inclusion statement